henrow5/web-applications/phase-2-sinatra/3_tdd_route/hello_web_project/post_sort_names_route_design_recipe.md

-# get /names Route Design Recipe
+# POST /sort-names Route Design Recipe

 _Copy this design recipe template to test-drive a Sinatra route._